scrabbletank/farhome-rules/rulesdoc.md

 - Rabbit: While on your person, gives you +1 proficiency to Dexterity saves and Acrobatics challenges.
 The rabbit cannot be targeted while on your person.
 - Bear: Your max wounds increase by 1.
 - Snake: +1 proficiency to Intelligence saves and you cannot be charmed.
 - Eagle: +3 to perception proficiency.
-The eagle has a flying speed of 10.
+The eagle has a flying speed of 5/5.
 - Wolf: +3 to diplomacy proficiency.
-When helping or being helped by an ally, add 2 superior dice instead of 1.
+When helping or being helped by an ally, you may reroll 3 dice.

 Add a proficient die to your roll for every level cast above 3rd.

-#### Beacon
-*3rd level*
 ___
-- **Casting Time:** 6 AP
-- **Range:** 5
-- **Duration:** concentration, 10 minutes

-You project your aura to a group of creatures, protecting them from harm.
-Target up to 5 creatures, adding a terrible die to your spellcasting roll for every target.
-On success, any time a target would need to make a Willpower save they may use your Divine spellcasting instead.
-In addition, creatures making death saving throws may reroll their wound die, taking either result.

-Add a proficient die to your roll for every level cast above 3rd.

-#### Demonic Skull
-*3rd level*
-___
-- **Casting Time:** 8 AP
-- **Range:** 5
-- **Duration:** 1 minute
-- **Damage Type:** Fire

-You create a Flaming skull at position in range.
-When summoned, and again at the start of each of your turns the skull breathes fire at all creatures in its zone of control.
-Each creature must make a Dexterity save vs your spellcasting, on fail taking 1 wound.
-On your turn you may spend 3 AP to command the skull to move up to 5 tiles and change its facing.
-If the skull moves more than 10 tiles from you the spell ends.

-Add a proficient die to your roll for every level cast above 3rd.

 #### Summoning
 *3rd level*
-___
 - **Casting Time:** 10 AP
 - **Range:** Touch
 - **Duration:** instant